 What is Family Court?

 The first Family Court sites were established in North Carolina in 1999.
 In fact, Durham was one of the first three courts to test the idea.
 Family Court is an extension of the District Court Judges’ Office.
 With Family Court, judges and staff focus on enacting procedures and local rules to help create a user-friendly court system that avoids delay.
 Family Court staff works to put court and community resources together, to help coordinate your case through the legal process.
 Your family, the people with whom you will have a life-long relationship, is the focus of this court.
 Family Court brings a new way of doing business to your Court.
-Some key features are listed below:
+Key features include:

 Who are the staff members of Family Court?